site-u2023/site-u2023.github.io/www/custom-scripts/AdGuardHome-en.md

 ### IPv6 Access URL

-Displayed in the format `http://[${NET_ADDR6}]:${WEB_PORT}/` if IPv6 global addresses are detected.
-Only the first address is displayed if multiple IPv6 addresses exist.
+If IPv6 global addresses are detected, displayed in the format `http://[${NET_ADDR6}]:${WEB_PORT}/`.
+If multiple IPv6 addresses exist, only the first address is displayed.

 ### Authentication Information

-The administrator username (`AGH_USER`) and password (`AGH_PASS`) are displayed with emphasis in green and yellow when `NO_YAML` is not set.
+When `NO_YAML` is not set, administrator username (`AGH_USER`) and password (`AGH_PASS`) are highlighted in green and yellow.

-When `NO_YAML=1`, authentication information is not displayed, and instead a "Configure via web interface" message and the default setup URL (`http://${NET_ADDR}:3000/`) are displayed.
+When `NO_YAML=1`, authentication information is not displayed; instead, a "Configure via web interface" message and default setup URL (`http://${NET_ADDR}:3000/`) are displayed.

-### Reboot Notice

-After installation completion, the message "Note: Web interface will be available after reboot" is displayed in yellow.
-This is because configuration changes are committed but the actual startup of the AdGuard Home service occurs on next system boot.

 ### QR Code Generation

-QR codes corresponding to IPv4 and IPv6 access URLs are automatically generated in environments where the `qrencode` command is available.
+In environments where the `qrencode` command is available, QR codes corresponding to IPv4 and IPv6 access URLs are automatically generated.
 QR codes are displayed directly in the terminal in UTF-8 format, version 3, facilitating access from mobile devices.

 ## Usage Examples

-The formal interface of this script is command line options.
-Control via environment variables is also technically possible, but this is an implementation detail primarily intended for integrated execution from other scripts and is not recommended for normal use.
+The official interface for this script is command-line options.
+Control via environment variables is technically possible but is an implementation detail primarily intended for integrated execution from other scripts and is not recommended for normal use.

 ### Interactive Installation

-Executing without option specification prompts for installation mode selection and credential input interactively.
+Running without options prompts for interactive installation mode selection and credential input.
 ```bash
 sh adguardhome.sh
 ```